omise/omise-dotnet/README.md

 System.Net.ServicePointManager.SecurityProtocol = System.Net.SecurityProtocol.Tls12;
 ```

-If your target platform do not have the `ServicePointManager` class, then this library
+If your target platform does not have the `ServicePointManager` class, then this library
-will not work for you and you will have to find other means of connecting to the Omise API
+will not work for you.
+You will have to find other ways of connecting to the Opn Payments API
 securely.

-# GETTING STARTED
+# Getting started

-The core of the library is the Client which contains services to call the APIs.To
+The core of the library is the **client** that contains services to call the APIs.
+To
 initialize the client, you need to have the API keys.
-Visit the [Omise
+Visit the [Opn Payments
 Dashboard](https://dashboard.omise.co/test/api-keys) to obtain your API keys.

 ```c#